|

 Daniel Assigned Land Grant to Thomas Hays:

-It was a long way from where these grantees lived to where the land was
+way from where these grantees lived to where the land was located, thus

-Thomas Archer on November 7, 1790 (? - year unclear).
+Archer on November 7, 1790 (? - year unclear).
 Source: NC Secretary of State Land Grant Records, Warrants, Surveys, and Related Documents, Tennessee County, TN, S.108.388; frames #721-725: File #201, Thomas Archer, assignee of Daniel Haston (Military Warrant No. 2344), 640 acres, Grant No. 1490, 4 jan 1791.
 Available from the NC State Archives, Raleigh, NC. |

 1786 August 18 |